iverasp/MMM-Echo/README.md

         }
     }

-Then for the rest of the extensions in config.js, configure a class for the visiblity of the module
+Then for the rest of the extensions in config.js, configure a class that designates the visibility of the module

     {
         module: "MMM-Example",